Bri Teresi Looks Like A Sexy Vixen While Going Braless Underneath A White Tank Top

 The photo captured Bri standing in the center of the frame.
 A geotag indicated that she was in Malibu, California, where she posed in front of a field of tall brush.
 The model faced her chest toward the camera, popping her hip out to show off her fit physique.
 She averted her gaze off-camera and had her lips slightly parted.
 In the caption, Bri asked fans to comment on what they think she may be looking at.

-She opted coordinating outfit that hugged her in all the right ways.
-On her upper-half, Bri sported a white wife-beater with a crew neckline.
+She chose a coordinating outfit that hugged her in all the right ways.
+On her upper half, Bri sported a white tank top with a crew neckline.
 Her hair fell over its straps, and the sexy cut showcased her slender arms.
 The model playfully tugged at the bottom of the shirt, gathering the fabric between her fingers and lifting it up as she revealed her toned abs to her audience.
 To up the ante even further, she went braless underneath the top, exposing the silhouette of her chest underneath.

 Bri paired the top with a skimpy skirt that showed more than it covered.
 The sexy red piece had a tiered fabric that gave it a cheerleader vibe.
 It had a thick, elastic waistband that was worn low on Bri’s hips, accentuating her trim frame.
 The bottom hemline hit high on her leg, exposing a glimpse of her muscular thighs.